DesktopECHO/kWSL/README.md

 - For example, if the current value is ```LAPTOP:3399```, change it to ```LAPTOP-kwsl.local:3399``` and save the connection file.
 This allows the WSL VM's IP to change and it still can be found without issue.

 **Make it your own**

-If you haven't forked a project on GitHib before now is a great opportunity.
+If you haven't forked a project on GitHib before now is a great opportunity to try.

 - Sign into GitHub and fork this project
 - Edit ```kWSL.cmd```  On line 2 you will see ```SET GITORG=DesktopECHO``` - Change ```DesktopECHO``` to whatever your repository name is
-- Customise this script in any way you like, it's your copy to mess with!
+- Customise this script in any way you like, it's your copy to play with!

 **Quirks Addressed / Additional Info:**
 - If you want to use an X Server instead of xRDP you certainly can do so.
 Custom ```export``` settings are stored in ```/etc/profile.d/WinNT.sh```